nalsai/nalsai.de/content/en/blog/seichi/yuru-camp-oigawa/index.md

 {{< img "img/Yuru Camp S3 - 04 - 07m36s456t.avif" "jpg" >}}
 {{< img "img/YFE51182.avif" "jpg" >}}

-Inside the small exhibition at the management office there was also a Yuru Camp map but the leaflets were all gone.
+Inside the small exhibition at the management office, there was also a Yuru Camp map, but the leaflets were all gone.
 I wonder if they made a version with the Anime now, because when I was there it was all from the Yuru Camp Manga.

 {{< img "img/YFE52054.avif" "jpg" >}}

-At Nagashima Dam I also met a group of Japanese tourists who came with their car and were very friendly.
+At Nagashima Dam, I also met a group of Japanese tourists who came with their car and were very friendly.

 {{< img "img/Yuru Camp S3 - 04 - 06m42s236t.avif" "jpg" >}}
 {{< img "img/YFE51082.avif" "jpg" >}}

 This location is a little walk away, but I didn't go all the way there because I didn't want to risk missing the train back to Senzu.
-In the end I still had some time left, but I didn't know how long it would take to get to Abt-Ichishiro Campground and then to the station.
+In the end, I still had some time left, but I didn't know that beforehand and didn't want to risk it.

 ## Abt-Ichishiro Campground

 {{< img "img/Yuru Camp S3 - 04 - 06m01s153t.avif" "jpg" >}}
 {{< img "img/YFE36082.avif" "jpg" >}}

-This is the campground where Rin and Nadeshiko stayed in the anime.
+This is the campground where Rin, Nadeshiko and Ayano stayed in the anime.
 It's just a short walk down the road from the Dam.

 {{< img "img/Yuru Camp S3 - 04 - 06m21s548t.avif" "jpg" >}}